tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 consecutively.
 The length field from DTLS records containing that field can be used to determine the boundaries between records.
 The final record in a datagram can omit the length field.
 The first byte of the datagram payload MUST be the beginning of a record.
-Records MUST NOT span datagrams.

 DTLS records without CIDs do not contain any association identifiers and applications must arrange to multiplex between associations.